- What is an ileostomy?

 - Partial blockage, which also causes smelly discharge, cramps, forceful liquid output, and a lot of noises from the stoma.
 It can be caused by food or other factors.
 Get medical help if this happens to you.

 Dehydration is also a serious concern.
 Symptoms include increased thirst, dry mouth, decreased urine output, feeling light-headed, and feeling tired.
-If you get dehydrated, you will need to drink more fluids.
+If you get dehydrated, you’ll need to drink more fluids.
 To avoid dehydration, you should try to drink 8 to 10 eight-ounce glasses of fluid a day.
 If you have diarrhea, you may need more.
 Drinks such as Gatorade®, PowerAde®, or Pedialyte® contain potassium and sodium.
 But any liquid containing water (soda, milk, juice, tea, etc.) helps to meet your daily need for fluid.

 Loss of appetite, drowsiness, and leg cramps may be signs of sodium loss.
 Fatigue, muscle weakness, and shortness of breath may be signs of potassium loss.
 Dehydration, low sodium, and low potassium can all be dangerous and should be treated right away.
 Keep in mind that some of these symptoms can be caused by other problems which may be emergencies.
 Call your doctor or 911 right away if you are dizzy, weak, or having other serious symptoms.